JacksonKuo/blog/_posts/2025-3-16-app-defense-part-10.markdown

 1. Dependabot alerts enabled
 2. Dependency Graph

 The dependency graph is the magic sauce.
-If this page [https://github.com/JacksonKuo/app-springboot/network/dependencies](https://github.com/JacksonKuo/app-springboot/network/dependencies) is empty or only contains github actions and no Java dependencies you know things aren't working properly.
+If this page [https://github.com/JacksonKuo/app-springboot/network/dependencies](https://github.com/JacksonKuo/app-springboot/network/dependencies) is empty or only contains Github Actions and no Java dependencies you know things aren't working properly.
 Turns out the dependency graph doesn't support Gradle files.
 Which is kinda crazy not to support by default.
 The dependency graph only supports `pom.xml` files.[^13] Granted there is a message box that states this:

 {:refdef: style="text-align: center;"}
 ![Image]({{ site.baseurl }}/assets/images/dependency-graph.png){: width="600" style="outline: 1px solid rgb(0, 0, 255);"}